halaxa/json-machine/README.md

 }
 ```

-To iterate over all colors of the fruits, use the JSON pointer `"/results/-/color"`.
+To iterate over all colors of the fruits, use the JSON Pointer `"/results/-/color"`.

 <a name="getting-scalar-values"></a>
-### Getting single scalar values
+### Parsing a single scalar value
-You can parse sigle scalar value anywhere in the document the same way as a collection.
+You can parse a single scalar value anywhere in the document the same way as a collection.
 Consider this example:
 ```json
 // fruits.json
 {